grnet/synnefo/snf-app/docs/index.rst

-.. _snf-asterias-app:
+.. _snf-cyclades-app:

-Component snf-asterias-app
+Component snf-cyclades-app
 ==========================

-synnefo component :ref:`snf-asterias-app <snf-asterias-app>` defines the web application for asterias.
+synnefo component :ref:`snf-cyclades-app <snf-cyclades-app>` defines the web application for cyclades.
 It includes the following:

     * A set of Django applications that define among others:
         * web UI